ardhisaif/employee-management-app/README.md

 This application is an employee leave request system built using Laravel.
 With this application, employees can submit leave requests online.

-## Database Schema
-This application is an employee leave request system built using Laravel.
-With this application, employees can submit leave requests online.

 ## Table of Contents

 1. [Database Schema](#database-schema)